 Want to take the best vacation of your life?

-Then, save all your pennies for the Le Méridien resort in Bora Bora, Tahiti.
+Then, book a room at the Le Méridien resort in Bora Bora, Tahiti.
 The monsieur and I stayed there for five days about a year ago.
 It remains our best vacation to date and we’ve been to some pretty amazing places!

 Located on an islet opposite of Mount Otemanu, this luxury hotel offers endless opportunities to bask in the French Polynesian sun, splash about in the bright blue water, and relax yourself into utter bliss.